How to Find and Remove Spam Link Injection in WordPress?

 How to remove and prevent WordPress spam links in posts?

-The quickest and easiest way to remove spam links from WordPress posts is to use a malware scanner and cleaner.
-A scanner can check your WordPress files and folders, in addition to your website’s database rapidly.
+The quickest and easiest way to remove spam links from WordPress posts is to use a security plugin.
+It will check your WordPress files and folders, in addition to your website’s database rapidly.
+Then, it will remove all traces of malware instantly.

 How to find WordPress pages affected by URL injection attack?